 - Suction pool cleaners are generally easy to get set up

-- Without scrubbing, suction pool cleaners may not have the same cleaning power as a robotic option
+- Without scrubbing, suction cleaners may not offer as powerful cleaning around the pool as robotic ones

 - They have to be manually hooked up each time you want to use them